 Whittier Law School welcomes transfer students into our community.
 Applicants who have previously attended another ABA-accredited law school are eligible to apply for admission to Whittier Law School if:

 If any of these conditions do not apply, then you may apply to Whittier Law School, but as a first-year law student.
-For applicants who have been academically disqualified or dismissed from another ABA law school, you cannot apply as a first-year law student until two years from the date of disqualification has passed, unless you obtain a standard 505 letter from the previously disqualified school.

 Transfer applicants should follow the same application procedure as for regular admission.
 In addition, transfer applicants seeking admission should submit the following to the Office of Admissions: